|| Posts by

 Modular synth?
 Not a new concept, but enjoys a new wave of marketing for sure.
 Click on the image for more.

-The answer is simple: for me, a typical modular setup’s limitations exceed its advantages – when used to create the type of result I consider audience-facing music.
-Today’s re-emerged (usually Eurorack) analog modulars are extremely limited when it comes to creating a full musical arrangement: once you have assembled your purest oscillators, special-order filters and trendy-as-of-last-week modulation- and CV-controlled effect modules, you can successfully generate one (and often only one) part of your music.
+The answer is simple: for me, a typical modular setup’s limitations exceed its advantages – when used to create the type of result I consider humane-expressive music.
+Today’s re-emerged (usually eurorack) analog modulars are somewhat limited when it comes to creating a full musical arrangement: once you have assembled your purest oscillators, special-order filters and trendy-as-of-last-week modulation and effect modules, you can successfully generate one (and often only one) part of your music.
 You want to hear what the second part sounds like (or perform it live)?
-Buy a second set of oscillators or signal splitters, EGs and pretty much everything else to play part #2.
+Buy a second set of oscillators or signal splitters, filters, and pretty much everything else to play part #2.
 Have a complex arrangement?
-Your modular music shop will love you…
+You will need deep pockets.

 (Those of you who are making the clever argument that modules can share multiple input signals and split control voltages… or speak of the creativity in committing to the sound and recording each part without audible context or the ability to modify: I am for limitations, but wait a second… wasn’t flexibility the main point of connecting modules with patchcords to begin with?)

-Now, introducing the term music opens up discussions about modular synths to major controversy and debate, as it can be interpreted in as many ways as many people there are on this planet.
-So let me clarify: I’m referring to the type of electronic music that goes beyond just featuring cool sounds, and also communicates ideas, feelings, thoughts, emotions between the composer and a musically hopefully receptive (but typically non-technical) human audience via its deliberately composed harmonies, dynamics , structure and performance expressions.
-Don’t get me wrong, I enjoy listening to some musique concrete (and even teach it in my electronic music class), and, I actually do like the work of a few modular synth performers.
-However, what I’m referring to here is the modular fanboi, creating an interesting sound, then thinking “hm, this sounds like a bird with a diarrhea, so let’s call this ‘music’ and name it diabird“.
+Now, introducing the term music opens up discussions about modular synths to major controversy and debate, as it can be interpreted in as many ways as many people there are on Earth.
+So let me clarify: I’m referring to the type of electronic music that goes beyond just featuring cool sounds, but also communicates ideas, feelings, thoughts, emotions between the composer and a (hopefully) musically receptive (and typically non-technical) human audience via its deliberately composed notes, rhythms, potentially harmonies, dynamics, structure and performance expressions.
+Don’t get me wrong, I enjoy listening to some musique concrete (and even teach it in my electronic music class), and, I do like the work of several modular synth performers.
+However, what I’m referring to here is the modular fanboi, creating an interesting sound, then thinking “hm, this sounds like a bird with a diarrhea, so let’s name this composition diabird“.
 Without any concept, emotions, message, only by recording some random sounds and giving it a weird title, the outcome won’t necessarily gain aesthetic value as music.
 Here is a typical (even curated!) example of some beautifully emotional, musical modular performance (not!):

-I am not arguing that a small modular system isn’t suitable for creating some neat tracks or even emotionally rich pieces.
-What I’m stating is that, while limitations are great for creativity, too essential types of limitations can also seriously limit the potentials and scope of the expression of an idea (such as the structure of musical arrangement, musical nuances of a performance, etc.).
-If I want to express a feeling with a 5-part harmony, but I only have 4 voices, or if I suddenly feel the urge to add vibrato to a note I’m holing but vibrato isn’t patched in, then technology is not just keeping my work minimalist but is also compromising my creative ideas and expression.
+Even a small modular system can be suitable for creating some beautiful tracks or even emotionally rich pieces.
+However, while limitations are great for creativity, too essential types of limitations can also seriously limit the potentials and scope of the expression of an idea (such as the structure of musical arrangement, musical nuances of a performance, etc.).
+If I want to express a feeling with a 5-part harmony, but I only have 4 voices, or if I suddenly feel the urge to add vibrato to a note I’m holding but vibrato isn’t patched in, then technology is not just keeping my work minimalist but is also compromising my creative ideas and expression.

 Modular Tinkerers or Composers?

-This must sound like an essay of someone who’s vehemently against modular synths; I’m frankly not.
-But I am certainly against the unfounded hype that they get these days.
-Where I see a cool benefit of having a modular setup is a studio that incorporates some modules into a more flexible and reasonably capable setup.
+I may sound like someone who’s against modular synths; I’m certainly not.
+But I am against the unfounded hype that they get these days.
+Where I see a cool benefit of having a modular setup is a studio that incorporates some modules into a more flexible and capable setup.
+Controllers will likely expand their musicality in the future, and stand-alone modular performance systems will shatter their current limitations.

 Funnily, many users of modular synths produce close to nothing complete with their equipment.
-Based on my own research and experience with modular synths, countless conversations with performing colleagues and friends alike (and after having been the co-organizer of a synth meetup that ended up turning into a modular nerdfest), I have found that the combined output of about seven (7) hard-core “modular only” users matches the musical output of one (1) typical electronic music composer / producer.
+Based on my own observations and experience with modular synths, countless conversations with performing colleagues and friends alike (and after having been the co-organizer of a synth meetup that ended up turning into a modular nerdfest), I have found that the combined output of about seven (7) hard-core “modular only” users matches the musical output of one (1) typical electronic music composer / producer.
 This is not the case because modular work takes more time, rather because exclusive modularists are often rather tinkering enthusiasts without a message, than musicians with something to say.
 Another major aspect that’s usually missing is performance; not the knob-turning action (the same kind of action that modularists criticize DJs for), but the intimate connection with each and every note of an instrument that you play.
 With that said, nothing is wrong with having an amazing hobby, like cooking up interesting sounds, tweaking knobs for hours and drive your neighbors insane, showing your patches to like-minded individuals and keep expanding your setup with new toys until it looks like a misplaced Christmas tree.
-Seriously, modularism is as entertaining of a tech-hobby as assembling computers – but just like putting together computer parts doesn’t make someone a programmer, connecting synth modules with patch cords won’t turn one into a composer either.
+Seriously, modularism is as entertaining of a tech-hobby as assembling computers – but just like putting together computer parts doesn’t make someone a programmer, connecting synth modules with patch cords won’t turn most users into a composer either.
+There are some notable counter-examples, though, creators who have managed to find their sound without the need for a concept or without much of an expressive interface at all.

 I can appreciate the freedom you get when picking and choosing the components of your modular setup and keeping the whole thing in a relatively compact form.
 It’s interesting to note, however, that 9 out of 10 modularists have only basic subtractive synthesis components in their eurorack: VCOs, LFOs, a couple of EGs, VCFs, and a sequencer.
 Hardcore modularists also use the sound design argument, namely, that you can do more with modular gear than with “conventional” synths.
 This is another statement that may be true – or may be completely false, depending on the units you’re comparing.
 While it is true that experimenting with a wall-sized super-modular system can be liberating when I comes to designing new sounds, there are also non-modular synths (both in hardware and software form) that allow you way more flexibility than a base eurorack loaded with conventional synthesis modules (think of the Doepfer A100 vs the Waldorf Quantum – or the Hartman Neuron, for an extreme example).

 By the way, connect the output of any synth (or computer) to any guitar effect pedal… congratulations, you have just made your first modular synth!
 You can get some really neat stomp boxes for $25 on the used market.
-If you want to keep things flexible and unique, why stop at modular synths?
+If you want to keep things flexible and unique, why stop at guitar pedals?
 Plug your household electronics into your studio (impedance matching advised:) for some truly unique sonics.
+The idea “the studio is your instrument” comes from the ’60s and still rings true.
 Heck, turn your entire house into a big modular system!

 Notice this user's post on this music forum screen capture... no comment.